adrai-org/adr-ai-tools-py/docs/adr/0033-directory-structure-for-three-layer-architecture.md

 - **Rejected**: Contradicts existing architectural decisions

 ## Future Direction
+- **File Classification Analysis**: Conduct individual analysis of each existing file to determine appropriate layer assignment based on responsibilities and dependencies
+- **Migration Planning**: Develop a detailed migration plan after completing the file classification analysis
+- **Import Path Updates**: Update all existing import statements to reflect the new directory structure
+- **Test Verification**: Ensure all existing tests continue to pass after the restructuring
 - **New Command Implementation**: Use this structure as the foundation when implementing future CLI commands (e.g., `new`, `list`, `generate` commands)
 - **Architecture Documentation**: Consider creating developer guidelines that explain how to determine which layer new code belongs in